JustinParratt/big-mult/readme.md

 ## Usage

-import `giantMult` and use it like a promise (since we need to stream the wasm file from the node_modules folder).
+ - Import and stream the wasm module using the async function `buildMultiplier`.
+ - Run giantMult using the module you built.

 ```javascript
 import { giantMult, buildMultiplier } from "wasm-big-mult";